- Accommodations (2)

 8 wonderful things you should know about Shinjuku Gyoen National Garden in Tokyo

 Just a 10 minutes’ walk from the Shinjuku station, Shinjuku Gyoen National Garden is a true natural oasis amid of the hubbub of the metropolis.
 It features three themed gardens, the English Landscape, the French Formal, and the Japanese Landscape.
 The park is much loved by tourists and locals alike for a lovely, relaxing day out.
+Read more Tokyo travel guide at here and Japan travel guide at here.
 What is Shinjuku Gyoen?
-Shinjuku Gyoen, a beautiful oasis amid the bustle of Shinjuku, opened back in 1906, during the Meiji Period.
-It consists of ...
+Shinjuku Gyoen, a beautiful oasis amid the bustle of ...

 6 secret places to view and video the Shibuya scramble crossing